Rudolf Ray (1891 - 1984)

-The Vienna Secession honored Rudolf Ray with an exhibition in 1970, after the one through Viktor Matejka initialized for 1956 unexpected had to be cancelled because of the Hungarian uprising.
+The Wiener Secession honoured Rudolf Ray with an exhibition in 1970 after the unexpected, initiated by Viktor Matejka for 1956, had to be cancelled due to the Hungarian uprising.

-Works by the artist are in the collections of Albertina Museum Vienna, in the MUMOK, Vienna, in the Metropolitan Museum of Art, New York, in the Tel Aviv Museum, and in numerous private collections in the USA, Israel and Europe.
+Works by the artist are in the collections of the Albertina Museum Vienna, the MUMOK, Vienna, the Metropolitan Museum of Art, New York, and the Tel Aviv Museum. and in numerous private collections in the USA, Israel and Europe.